cvs212/my-freestyle-project/PLANNING.md

 1. A list of popular baby boy or girl names from 2018 and the previous year.
 2. The meaning and origin behind a name.
 3. Related names.
 4. Famous people who share a particular name.
+(Edit 6.23.18: This option is no longer available.)
 5. A results.csv file that outlines the list results from the user’s inputs.

 ## Technology Requirements